Slack and Jira Integration: Benefits, Uses and Quick Setup

 Step 8: Create a Jira Ticket from Slack

-into the channel where it was installed.
+From Slack, create a ticket by typing /c new into the channel where the app was installed.

 From here you can assign the ticket and set the severity without leaving Slack (you can adjust all app settings from the web dashboard).
 All tickets will be synced between Slack and Jira and remain visible in Conclude’s web dashboard.
 When you create an issue in Jira, this should show up in Slack immediately.